vsch/flexmark-java/flexmark-ext-enumerated-reference/src/main/javadoc/overview.md

 id of the element will be `type:reference` and this must be used by the enumerated reference label or link.

+:information_source: `type` must not start with a digit.

 To refer to the element in the document use the enumerated reference elements:

 1. A reference link syntax `[@type:reference]` converts to a link based on type pattern defined